Parallel Model Predictive Control for Deterministic Systems: Background

 \section{Background}

-The study of nonnegative cost optimal control with infinite horizon has a long and rich history.
-For a rigorous analysis upon which this work is based, we refer to \cite{bertsekas2015value}, where the properties of $J^*$, as well as algorithmic behaviors for exact solution methods, are addressed.
+The study of infinite horizon optimal control with deterministic systems and nonnegative cost has a long and rich history.
+Exact solutions have been derived for some special types of problems, see, e.g., {\cite{bellman1958routing,kalman1960contributions,li2024exact,li2025semilinear}}.
+For a rigorous analysis that applies generally, see \cite{bertsekas2015value}, where the properties of $J^*$, as well as algorithmic behaviors for exact solution methods, are addressed.